Amazing Healing Benefits of Drinking Water in a Copper Vessel

 Unlike some nutritional elements, the body cannot synthesize copper, so you need to avail it from dietary sources.
 The finest dietary sources of copper are seafood, organ meats, whole grains, lentils, nuts, seeds, cereals, potatoes, peas and some dark green leafy vegetables.

 Drinking 2-3 glasses of water that has been stored in a copper vessel is another way to supplement enough copper in your body.
-Eminent dietician Avni Kaul shares some amazing healing benefits of drinking water in a copper vessel.
+Eminent Dietitian Avni Kaul shares some amazing healing benefits of drinking water in a copper vessel.

 Helps the digestive system to work better